Disclaimer: Affiliate links help us produce good content. Learn more.

 We had no problems relocating our IP to access BBC iPlayer content, and YouTube geo-restriction was blown away.
 This suggests that, if nothing else, TapVPn runs an efficient proxy service.

 Netflix was a slightly different story.
 We struggled to access libraries outside the USA, so broadening our content selection wasn’t really an option.
 And Hulu also detected the VPN without any problems.
-Again, there’s nothing unusual about this – it’s routine for mass market Android VPNs.
+Again, there’s nothing unusual about this – it’s routine for mass-market Android VPNs.

 Don’t even think about establishing a P2P connection via TapVPN.

-Not only will your data be shared with third parties around the world, the VPN sets out a wide variety of illegal activities that will result in your connection being terminated (or worse).
+Not only will your data be shared with third parties around the world, but the VPN also sets out a wide variety of illegal activities that will result in your connection being terminated (or worse).
 Torrent downloads are almost certainly included.
 And, in any case, the speeds delivered by this VPN aren’t strong enough for most streams, let alone secure torrenting.

 TapVPN promises the ability to “Bypass censorship, firewall & proxy content restrictions,” which may well excite users in countries like China, Belarus, Saudi Arabia, or Russia.
 But don’t press that download button too quickly.